kyleecodecraft/Ai-Explorers-Data-Visualization-Assignment/readme.md

 5. Create/print a lineplot of your data that shows only "ARG" data from dataset 1.
 6. Create/print a barplot with a title, ylabel, and xlabel from dataset 2 using "month" as your x axis and "NK" as your y axis.
 7. Create/print a heatmap of both datasets.

+## Downloading Modules for Importing

+If you are having trouble importing the correct modules, make sure they are downloaded into your codespace.
+In your terminal, type the following:

+pip install pandas matplotlib seaborn